This blog may contain affiliate links. If you choose to take action (and I hope you do!), I will earn a commission.

 • Do something relaxing (go on a family walk, go to brunch, light a candle, watch a movie together)

-15. Prep For Back To School
+15. Transition Back To School Early

 A few weeks before school begins, start transitioning back to school routines.
-Adjust bedtimes, plan school lunches, and organize school supplies to ease the shift from summer to school mode.

-16. Organize the Car
+16. Organize Your Car

 Keep your car organized with storage solutions like seat-back organizers and trunk bins.
 Here are some of the items I like to store in the car to keep it organized: